ryanramage/hyperseaport/README.md

 ```
 The registrySeed should be secret!
 It's what makes your registry your own.
 The registryPublicKey should be shared so services and consumers can connect and use.
-To make the instructions cleaner below we dont show passing this option, as the cli will just read this file as a first priory.

-This file is read each time by hyperseaport according to the [rc](https://www.npmjs.com/package/rc) rules.

 ### 2. Start a registry